 Below, you will find a list of the best places to retire in Ontario in alphabetical order.

-If you are looking for a quiet and small place to retire in, then Carp is an ideal option with a population of just 1,965.
-The median age in Carp is 45.6 and the median house price is $529,900.
+If you are looking for a quiet and small place to retire, then Carp is an ideal option with a population of just 1,965.
+The median age in Carp is 45.6 and the median house price was $832,917 in November 2023.

 Carb is a quiet rural suburb on a riverfront and benefits from proximity to Ottawa.
 It is around 30 minutes from the country’s capital with all its amenities and excellent healthcare facilities.
 The Carp Commons Retirement Village offers comfortable living in the area.

 Cobourg is a small town with 20,094 residents and a high percentage of senior citizens with 37% of residents in Cobourg being over 65.
-The median age in Cobourg is 53.8 and the average home costs $722,918.
+The median age in Cobourg is 53.8 and the average home cost $764,147 in November 2023.

 The town is located by a lake between Toronto and Kingston and is a great place for anyone wishing to retire near water.
 The cost of living here is cheaper, which makes it more attractive for retirees on smaller budgets.
 There is an active art scene and lots of trails for cycling and hiking.